bluehatcodes/c-programs/README.md

 # c-programs
-here are the c language programs that are made by me
+here are the c and c++ language programs that are made by me